 be aware that this right may increase the cost of the contract so the

 cost-benefit aspect of this decision must be weighed), specific contract

 language may be incorporated into the contract.
 Check with the respective agency

 Attorney General liaison.
 See Appendix D for specific contract language.

 A computer virus may manifest itself as a self-replicating segment of computer code designed to spread to other computers by sharing "infected" software.
 Viruses may be "benign" or "malignant."
 Benign viruses replicate, but do no malicious damage.
 For example, they may beep or display messages on the screen, but they do no intentional damage.
 Malignant viruses attempt to damage computer resources such as erasing a hard drive.

 Some symptoms of computer viruses are: system crash; slower than normal program operation: change in file size; loss or change of data; and unusual and frequent error messages.

 Agencies must develop procedures for system protection by designing, installing, and using virus detection software.
 These procedures must also incorporate the downloading of information from communications links such as America On-Line, Internet, World Wide Web sites, File Transfer Protocol sites, etc.

-The procedures for the disposal of surplus software are outlined in chapter 8 “Disposition of Surplus Property" in this manual.
+The procedures for the disposal of surplus software are outlined in chapter 9 "Disposition of Surplus Property" in this manual.